openziti/ziti-doc/docusaurus/docs/reference/30-configuration/router.md

 Listeners configure different types of server logic and protocols to be "listened" for on the router.
 This includes opening ports on one or more interfaces specified in the `address` option.
 The `address` field is formatted according to the [address conventions](./conventions.md#addressing).
-The `advertise` option is used to format the listener address when it is presented to audiences outside the router process.
-The `advertise` value must be addressable by clients of the listener.
+The advertise field specifies the address a client will use to connect to the listener.

 - `binding` - (required) the name of a [xgress component](./conventions.md#xgress-components) that will provide the server side logic for the listener